SmartWalkieOrg/VoicePing-Walkie-Talkie-AndroidSDK/README.md

 To install this SDK in your Android project, you need to do the following steps,

-1. Add jitpack to your project-level gradle file:
+1. Add jitpack to your project-level (settings.gradle on Gradle >= 7) gradle file:

     ```groovy
     allprojects {